JetBrains/guide/site/javascript/tutorials/eleventy-tsx/views/index.md

 Let's change `index.11ty.tsx` to be a "view":

-- The `render` function grabs the 11ty-specific stuff
+- The `render` function grabs the 11ty-specific data from the (large) 11ty API
-- A component for that page receives what it needs from that stuff and renders
+- A component for that page receives what it needs from the outside world in 11ty

 Why this split?
 Testing!
 It's not that fun mediating with the (untyped) 11ty "bag-o-data".